ianmabie/very-simple-iphone-screenshot/README.md

 If you encounter port issues, try:
 - Using a different port: `PORT=3000 npm run dev`
-- Ensuring no other applications are using the port
+- Ensuring no other applications are using port 3001

 ## Usage